ceramicnetwork/js-ceramic/docs-src/architecture/overview.md

 # Overview

-This document provides a basic overview to how js-ceramic is implemented.
-It goes though some of the high level apis of Ceramic and how it communicates with some external components.
+This document provides a basic overview of how js-ceramic is implemented.
+It goes through some of the high-level apis of Ceramic and how it communicates with some external components.
 This is by no means comprehensive and will be expanded over time.

 ## Ceramic Api